mminkoff/ember-filestack/README.md

 You can use any transformation, but be aware that it is your responsibility to produce a valid transformation.
 For example, Filestack will return a `400 Bad Request` if you attempt to resize an SVG.

+Below you’ll find a list of transformations and notes on how `ember-filestack` treats the transformation.

 | Transformation | Notes |
 |:--------|:------------|
 | [ascii](https://www.filestack.com/docs/image-transformations/ascii) |  |